Elan Lee: Exploding Kittens

 In 2015, Lee, Matthew Inman (The Oatmeal), and Shane Small created the card game Exploding Kittens.
 Originally called Bomb Squad, it became the most-backed campaign on Kickstarter at the time, raising $8.78 million from 219,382 backers.
 “When Exploding Kittens launched, I thought it would be a side project on the weekend.
 It’s so weird when the side project dwarfs the scope and scale of the main project.
-And so I decided to return the money I raised.
+And so I decided to return the money I raised [$5 million for the "main" project, a "technology-based TV studio"].
 I realized that if I didn’t turn all my attention to this, it would become the biggest regret of my life.”

 Later in the year, Lee and Inman founded Exploding Kittens Inc. The company released its second tabletop game, Bears vs. Babies, in 2017, after raising more than $3 million from 85,000 Kickstarter backers.

 In 2018, the company released You’ve Got Crabs; in 2019, it released Throw Throw Burrito after another Kickstarter campaign and On a Scale of One to T-Rex exclusively on Amazon.

 In October 2019, the American businessman and investor Peter Chernin, CEO of The Chernin Group, invested $30 million for a minority stake in Exploding Kittens Inc. Inman said the company planned to use the funds to mount a live gaming convention, Burning Cat, inspired by the Burning Man festival; hire more artists; and produce three and five new games a year.